Saint Edward State Park: Other facilities

-City of Kenmore, Evergreen Health, and Bastyr University helped underwrite the CAWM Pool from 2003-2008, but as of 2009, only Evergreen Health and Bastyr University were continuing partners.
+City of Kenmore, EvergreenHealth, and Bastyr University helped underwrite the CAWM Pool from 2003–2008, but as of 2009, only Evergreen Health and Bastyr University were continuing partners.

 The gymnasium and an outdoor stone sanctuary ("the Grotto") both date to the original 1930s construction period.
 A baseball field and a soccer field lie south of the seminary building.

 The park boasts the largest children's playground in the state, built primarily by local volunteers in 2003.
 It was named one of the top five playgrounds in Washington state in 2009.

 The park is day-use only, and no camping is permitted.
 Dogs are allowed at Saint Edward State Park but state law requires that they be on a physical leash (8 ft or less) at all times.